tahmid198/Password-Cracking/README.md

 Make sure to have Hashcat downloaded.

+To download on macOS use a package manager such as homebrew and type `brew install hascat` in terminal.

+hascat command = hashcat -m < hash-mode> -a < attack-mode >

 Hashes.txt contains the target hash and rockyou-75.txt contains the wordlist (rockyou-75.txt is the abridged version of rockyou.txt, which is an old list of common passwords).
 Hascat will attempt these passwords when cracking.
 Hashcat will also need the following two arguments:

 >    -m < hash-mode > - the type of hash to crack